subratiitkgp/OpenBoxHackathon/README.md

 Open Android Studio and start the emulator / Connect your android mobile with usb debugging enabled.

-Clone the project and Go inside MobileApp folder
+Clone the project and Go inside OpenBoxHackathon/MobileApp folder

 npm install